-- Employers who work in Facility or Building Operations and Maintenance responded that the ability to communicate with customers, in writing and in person, is the most valued skill in an employee (70% very important). - Employers indicated that additional very important skills are: understanding of building control and automation systems (59%) and understanding of HVAC systems functions, operations, and maintenance (56%).
+- Employers who work in Facility or Building Operations and Maintenance responded that the ability to communicate with customers is the most valued skill (86% very important). - Employers indicated that additional very important skills are understanding of HVAC systems (71%) and understanding building design and its impact on energy efficiency (52%).